Before my son was born, I was never really sure that I wanted to have kids.

 When you become a parent, it’s like you take out a little piece of your heart and you set it down in front of you to go off on its own.
 And for the rest of your life you think to yourself: Where is that piece of my heart?
 I wonder how it’s doing.
 Is it safe?
 Is it warm?
 Is it eating enough?
 Am I looking after it well?

-Before my son was born, I was never really sure that I would ever get a moment of free time to myself again.
-I tended to think of fatherhood as a kind of penance where you would always have a screaming demanding kid constantly vying for your attention.
+Before my son was born, I was never really sure that I’d ever get a moment of free time to myself again.
+Fatherhood was a kind of penance where you’d always have a screaming, demanding kid constantly vying for your attention.

 And I was right, too.